Saturday, 9 December 2023

 Tonight we have another change.
 A storm system is crossing the Shire and the wind is roaring like a beast from hell bent upon finding something to destroy just because it can.
 Do I exaggerate?
 No; that really is what it sounds like.

 I went out and moved Beddy the Garden Bear into the little porch by the front door earlier.
 He usually sits next to one of the wheelie bins (dumpsters) at the side of the house watching the birdies, but the wind was offering a clear and present threat of danger.
 A few minutes later I heard one of the bins go over, so it seems my instinct was right for once.
 This is Beddy taking the sun in warmer, calmer times.
 Such a cheerful little chap.
-You wouldn't him to get hurt, would you?
+You wouldn't want him to get hurt, would you?

 Soon be time for evening coffee and a further excursion into the troubled world of Helen Graham, eponymous tenant of Wildfell Hall.
 Two thirds of the book gone and we’re still in flashback reading the contents of her diary.
 At the moment she’s agonising over how she’s going to cope with a cold future living with a man she hates in a marriage bereft of pleasure, purpose, or any semblance of affection.
 But of course, it won’t end there; we know that from the beginning of the story.
 I imagine he will probably die, removed from Helen’s life by a God bent on consigning him to the rack of retribution.
 And then Helen’s faith will be vindicated.